 ESFA is not required to sign anything.
 The Code and extant College Accounts Direction provide the framework and reporting requirements for the statement of regularity, propriety and compliance.
 The large number of corporations in scope of this engagement make it impractical to have an engagement letter with each individual reporting accountant.
-Standard terms of reference are therefore in place.
+Therefore standard terms of reference are used.